messageformat/messageformat/docs/react.md

 nav_order: 2
 ---

-# MessageFormat in React
+# ICU MessageFormat in React

 An efficient React front-end for message formatting libraries.
-Designed in particular for use with [messageformat], but will work with any messages.
+Designed in particular for use with [messageformat v3], but will work with any messages.
 Provides the best possible API for a front-end developer, without making the back end any more difficult than it needs to be either.
 Should add **at most about 1kB** to your compiled & minified bundle size.